 The standout feature is its Thermarite construction, an extra refined, extra hard and heat resistant cordierite variant.
 It is excellent at retaining heat and evenly transferring that heat to the food no matter the oven temperature.
 It is certified food safe by multiple national food commissions and does not smell (due to being fired at over 2000 degrees Fahrenheit).

 This is the perfect cooking gadgets for intense, concentrated temperatures, particularly Kamado and Kamado style grills like the Big Green Egg.
 These grills make excellent pizza, being an interesting hybrid of oven and grill, locking in heat far better than most standard grills.

-This pizza stone also comes with a variety of necessary accessories like a 4 x 5: scraper.
+This pizza stone also comes with a variety of necessary pizza making tools and accessories like a 4 x 5: scraper.
 However, all of that is really beside the true draw of this stone: the sheer quality of the stone material itself.